 In 2001, Carpenter returned with her seventh studio album, Time* Sex* Love*.
 Recorded in London at famed Beatles producer Sir George Martin's Air Studios, the album found Carpenter departing somewhat from her country-inflected sound and ruminating on relationships and career from a distinctly middle-aged perspective.
 Carpenter's tenth album, 2004's Between Here and Gone, was produced in Nashville with longtime associates pianist Matt Rollings and guitarist John Jennings.
 The album was a somewhat introspective affair that revealed Carpenter still grappling with the aftermath of the September 11th attacks, as well as the death of fellow singer/songwriter Dave Carter, who inspired the title track.

 In 2007, Carpenter delivered The Calling, her first album for Zoë Records after parting ways with Columbia.
 Co-produced by Carpenter and Rollings, The Calling hit number ten on the Billboard Top Country Albums chart.
 A year later, Zoë also released a holiday album from Carpenter, Come Darkness, Come Light: Twelve Songs of Christmas.
 A new studio album, The Age of Miracles, appeared early in 2010 and reached number one on the Billboard Folk Albums chart.
 Carpenter followed it in the summer of 2012 with Ashes and Roses, an entirely self-penned collection that she co-produced with Rollings.
 In 2013, she teamed with Grammy-winning arranger Vince Mendoza to create an orchestral album of songs from her existing catalog.
-Songs from the Movie was released in January of 2014 and celebrated with a perfamce of the set in its entirety with the the BBC Scottish Symphony Orchestra at the Celtic Connections Festival in the Royal Concert Hall, Glasgow, Scotland on Jan.
-24.
+Songs from the Movie was released in January of 2014 and celebrated with a performance of the set in its entirety with the BBC Scottish Symphony Orchestra at the Celtic Connections Festival in the Royal Concert Hall, Glasgow, Scotland on January 24.